Dapontes-Noar/poke-app/README.md

 - **app.dart / main_dev.dart**: Application entry points and configuration.
 - **core/**: Houses shared logic for dependency injection, networking, and utilities used across features.
-- **features/**: Each feature (meals, favorites, shopping) is self-contained, following Clean Architecture:
+- **features/**: Each feature is self-contained, following Clean Architecture:
     - **data/**: Handles data access, models, and repository implementations.
     - **domain/**: Contains business entities, repository interfaces, and use cases.
     - **presentation/**: Manages UI, view models, and widgets for each feature.